Skip to navigation Skip to content

 If a customer has indicated they do not want an estimate to apply to one or more cases, contact the customer to ask:

-• Why they do not want the estimate to apply to that case?
+• Why do they not want the estimate to apply to that case?

-• If they have fears for their safety if the estimate is applied to that case?
-Seek SSO/PSM support and see Family and domestic violence(link) to offer appropriate options to the customer
+• If they have fears for their, or someone else’s safety if the estimate is applied to that case?
+Seek SSO/PSM support and see Family and domestic violence to offer appropriate options to the customer

 If the estimating parent has more than one active case number, due to: